aeraki-mesh/aeraki/README.md

 ## Supported protocols:
 Aeraki can manage the below protocols in a service mesh：
-* Dubbo  Envoy native filter）
+* Dubbo (Envoy native filter）
 * Thrift (Envoy native filter)
 * Kafka (Envoy native filter)
 * Redis (Envoy native filter)
 * MetaProtocol-Dubbo
 * MetaProtocol-Thfirt
+* MetaProtocol-QQ music(QQ 音乐)
+* MetaProtcool-Yangshiping(央视频)
-* Have a private protocol?
+* MetaProtocol-Private protocol: Have a private protocol?
 No problem, any layer-7 protocols built on top of the [MetaProtocol](https://github.com/aeraki-mesh/meta-protocol-proxy) can be managed by Aeraki

 Supported Features:
   * Traffic Management